jboyer87/ApiClient/README.md

 	var basicConnectionConfig = new BasicConnectionConfig(url, responseType, requestType);
 	```

-2. Pass your configuration object to the BasicConnection constructor to instantiate a new connection object.
+2. Pass your configuration object to the `ConnectionFactory.GetConnection(...)` method to instantiate a new connection object.
+The `ConnectionFactory` returns the proper connection type based on the configuration passed in.

 	```
-	var basicConnection = new BasicConnection(basicConnectionConfig);
+	IConnection basicConnection = ConnectionFactory.GetConnection(basicConnectionConfig);
 	```

 3. Send a GET or POST request and save the response in a `Response` object.